astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ### 1.4 Modifying the wrapper

-Now we will add a wrapper to connect *Charts* with the *PV-Viewer* plugin.
-The wrapper consists of a module written in *JavaScript*:
+Now we let us take a look at the wrapper which connects our visualization with Galaxy.
+The wrapper consists of a module written in *JavaScript* and is available at `src/script.js`:
  The wrapper receives an `options` dictionary with the following <b>four</b> components:
  - *charts*: The model of the current visualization with attributes, settings etc.
  - *process*: A [jQuery.Deferred()](https://api.jquery.com/jquery.deferred/) object to allow asynchronous data requests within the wrapper
  - *dataset*: Details on the selected datasets such as url, ids etc. which can be used to access the dataset
  - *targets*: The DOM ids of the container elements to draw into

+In this tutorial we will implement the *PV-Viewer* plugin.
 In order to execute a 3rd-party plugin we need to figure out how it works.
 This can be done by finding a working example or documentation.
 Fortunately the *PV-Viewer* comes with both.
 Let's take a look at the [documentation](https://pv.readthedocs.io/).

 > ### {% icon hands_on %} Hands-on
 >